savvato-software/savvato-ionic-schematics/README.md

-# Getting Started With Schematics
+# Getting Started

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This repository is an Ionic Angular implementation that creates Domain Pages, and Profile Pages.
+All that you need on the front end to have one up and running.
+Ideally.

+$>   schematics ../../savvato-schematics/ionic/savvato-ionic-schematics:page --name=domain-object-name

 ### Testing